 In addition, WRR offers assistance, on a limited basis, to homeless companion animals and feral cats and provides advice and assistance for dealing with human-wildlife conflicts in a nonlethal manner.
 WRR staff work to educate the public about more appropriate and respectful relations with nature and wildlife.
 Whether through training, education, advocacy, or direct animal care, WRR fulfills its commitment to wildlife protection and ethical, sustainable relations between humans and the natural world.
 Because of our commitment to respect the rights and needs of wildlife, the main WRR facilities and grounds are not open to the public.

-We have received over 160,000 native wild animals since inception.
-Annually, we rescue from 6-7,000 animals brought to us for rehabilitation and respond to 10,000 phone inquiries and requests for help.
+We have received over 200,000 native wild animals since inception.
+Annually, we rescue approximately 10,000 animals brought to us for rehabilitation and respond to more than 11,000 phone inquiries and requests for help.
 Around 300 wild animals are permanent residents because they are unreleasable due either to permanent injuries or the fact that they are nonnative species with no place to go.
 In addition, over 300 farmed animals have found refuge at the WRR Sanctuary.
-Twenty-two full-time staff, as many as eighteen interns and apprentices, and numerous volunteers carry out our programs every day.
+Thirty-two full-time staff, as many as eighteen interns and apprentices, and numerous volunteers carry out our programs every day.
 We are accredited by the Global Federation of Animal Sanctuaries (GFAS).

 WRR was founded in 1977 in San Antonio, Texas.
 Since 2001 its primary base of operations has been located on 212 acres near Kendalia, Texas, a property which was purchased through the generosity of three of our supporters.
 WRR serves San Antonio, Austin, surrounding counties, and occasionally other parts of Texas as well.
 We also provide assistance on a national basis to wild animals in need of sanctuary.